toolgood/ToolGood.Algorithm/README-EN.md

     c.EvaluateFormula("'圆'-[半径]-高", '-'); // Return: 圆-3-10
     c.GetSimplifiedFormula("半径*if(半径>2, 1+4, 3)"); // Return: 3 * 5
 ```
-Parameters are defined in square brackets, such as `[parameter name]`.

 Parameter definitions, such as`[parameter name]`, `【parameter name】` , `#parameter name#` , `@parameterName`.

 Note: You can also use `AddParameter`, `AddParameterFromJson` to add methods, and use `DiyFunction`+= to customize functions.